Cumulocity-IoT/cumulocity-microservice-archetype/README.md

  Y: : Y
 ```

 Now you have created your microservice project successfully!
-However, you could configure even more and run the post-generation script.
-To do so, you have to initialize devC8yBaseURL and devC8yUserCredentialsBASE64.
-If you have already have set this for example via go-c8y-cli, you already done and have a registered microservice on your tenant!
+In case your devC8yBaseURL and devC8yUserCredentialsBASE64 variable wasn't set, you can continue with Step 4.2, in order to initialze them via interactive mode and run the post-generation script.
+However running this script is optional!

 _IMPORTANT!!!_